pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 4. Standard Chartered Ultimate Credit Card

-{% include image.html image="standard-chartered-ultimate-credit-card.jpg" alt="Standard Chartered Ultimate" class="cc-center" %}
+{% include image.html image="standard-chartered-ultimate-credit-card.jpg" alt="Standard Chartered Ultimate" class="cc-center mb-3" %}

 Standard Chartered Ultimate Credit Card is the latest offering from Standard Chartered.
 With a lucrative reward rate of 3.3% with option to redeem for Amazon vouchers, this is certainly best for not-so-frequent travellers.
 To get this card, you should have annual income of more than Rs.
 24,00,000 or if you have an existing SC credit card then the limit should be more than Rs.
 3,00,000.
 Below are the main highlights of this card: